“I want to find out how to start a cleaning business...but I’m feeling overwhelmed, and I don’t know where to start.”

 If you follow these steps, you’ll be that much closer to fulfilling your dream of being a cleaning business owner.

-Below, we’ve outlined the 12 simple steps for starting your cleaning business the right way:
+Below, I’ve outlined the 12 simple steps for starting your cleaning business the right way:

 In order to be a successful cleaning business, you need to find out how you’re actually going to make a profit.